Yurismm/Yuibot-rewrite/README.md

 you can join our bot's server [here](https://discord.gg/7xQ7ATC) for any suggestions or questions.

 ## License
-Code here is OpenSource and free under the MIT License, see [License file](LICENSE) for more information.
+Code here is OpenSource and free under the MIT License, see the [License file](LICENSE) for more information.